oracle/docker-images/NoSQL/README.md

 * [Oracle NoSQL Database Community Edition](ce/Dockerfile)

-This container image uses KVLite. **KVLite is a simplified version of the Oracle NoSQL Database**.
-It provides a single storage node, a single shard store, with no replication and no administration.
-It runs in a single process. **Note:** KVLite is not intended for production deployment or performance measurements.
+This container image uses a simplified version of the Oracle NoSQL Database called KVLite.
+KVLite runs as a single process that provides a single storage node and single storage shard.
+KVLite does not include replication or administration.

+> **Note:** KVLite is not intended for production deployment or performance measurements.

 ## Quick start: pull the Oracle NoSQL Community Edition image